What are Silverfish?

 Are Silverfish harmful?

-Silverfish are not harmful to humans, but your home is a different story due to their feeding habits.
-They can do some damage to properties because of their love for glue and paste, a common tool used around the property (like in your windows, think of the caulking)
+Silverfish are not harmful to humans, BUT your home is a different story due to their feeding habits.
+Their love for glue and paste, a common tool used around the property (like in your windows, think of the caulking) can make them a menace to your home.

 Silverfish can easily be taken care of with proper pest control methods.
 If you think you may have a silverfish problem, feel free to give us a call or click here to submit a form online!